-- (a) Any person 16 years of age or older may be appointed as a Scrutineer. - (b) A candidate at an Election will not be permitted to act as their own Scrutineer. - (c) A candidate may not act as a Scrutineer for any poll taken in conjunction with the poll at which that person is a candidate.
+- 605(1) Eligibility for appointment - (a) Any person 16 years of age or older may be appointed as a Scrutineer. - (b) A candidate at an Election will not be permitted to act as their own Scrutineer. - (c) A candidate may not act as a Scrutineer for any poll taken in conjunction with the poll at which that person is a candidate. - 605(2) Mode of appointment - (a) The appointment of a Scrutineer shall be made in writing and signed by the candidate on whose behalf the Scrutineer will act. - (b) The appointment must be lodged with the Returning Officer or the Officer-in-Charge of the Polling Place or Counting Centre.

-605(2) Mode of appointment
+605(3) Form of appointment